Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

-We implemented and evaluated SNQ2 on the game environments presented in Section~\ref{subsec:game-envs} using the evaluation criteria in Section~\ref{subsec:evaluation}.
-The SNQ2 algorithm was initialized with two types of priors, a uniform prior \footnote{For sRPS, the default prior is randomly generated, as uniform policies are the Nash policy for this game.} (SNQ2-U) and a previous experience (SNQ2-PE).
+We evaluate SNQ2L on the game environments in Section~\ref{subsec:game-envs} using the evaluation criteria in Section~\ref{subsec:evaluation}.
+The SNQ2L algorithm can be initialized with two types of priors, uniform\footnote{For sRPS, the default prior is randomly generated, as uniform policies are the Nash policy for this game.} (SNQ2L-U) and previous experience (SNQ2L-PE).
 Previous experience for PEGs and Soccer is learnt in a training session of the same game but with a different dynamics.
 For sRPS, the previous experience is a perturbed uniform strategy.
-The algorithm also has the option of a fixed schedule (SNQ2-FS) and a dynamic schedule (SNQ2-DS).
-Unless otherwise specified, SNQ2 uses a dynamic schedule.
-SNQ2 was compared with three popular alternative algorithms, namely, Minimax-Q, Soft-Q, WoLF-PHC and Single-Q. We fine-tuned these algorithms to get the best performance so as to demonstrate their actual capabilities.
-We summarize the performance in terms of convergence of these algorithms on the five game environments in Figure~\ref{fig:performance-summary}.
+The algorithm also has the option of a fixed schedule (SNQ2L-FS) and a dynamic schedule (SNQ2L-DS).
+Unless otherwise specified, SNQ2L uses a dynamic schedule.
+SNQ2L was compared with four popular existing algorithms: Minimax-Q, two-agent Soft-Q, WoLF-PHC and Single-Q. We fine-tuned these existing algorithms to get the best performance so as to demonstrate their actual capabilities.
+We compare the convergence performance of the algorithms in Figure~\ref{fig:performance-summary}.

-The sRPS game with a uniform Nash equilibrium shows that SNQ2 is capable of converging to a fully mixed strategy.
-In this game, Soft-Q learning fails to converge to the uniform NE, as its reward structure is regularized as in \eqref{eqn:soft-Q-reward-structure}; Single-Q learning tries to learn a pure policy but does not converge; WoLF-PHC converges to NE at state $s_3$ and $s_7$ but with large value deviation, which propagates to other states and results in poor policies.
+The sRPS game with a uniform Nash equilibrium shows that SNQ2L is capable of converging to a fully mixed strategy.
+In this game, two-agent Soft-Q learning fails to converge to the uniform NE, as its reward structure is regularized as in~\eqref{eqn:soft-Q-reward-structure}; Single-Q learning tries to learn a pure policy but does not converge; WoLF-PHC converges to NE at two terminal states but with large value deviation, which propagates to other states and results in poor policies.

 We then examine the 4$ \times$4 PEG game.
 Despite the relatively small state space, the stochastic transition at all non-terminal states requires extensive exploration of the environment.
-We plot the convergence trends over 300,000 episodes and over 12,000 seconds for Minimax-Q and SNQ2 in Figure~\ref{fig:4x4-conv}.
+We plot the convergence trends over 300k episodes and over 12k seconds for Minimax-Q and SNQ2L in Figure~\ref{fig:4x4-conv}.